Billing guide for vaccine injections and visits

 - Answer a patient’s detailed questions about the vaccine and their personal suitability

-Some patients will receive the vaccine elsewhere (e.g. provincial super site or pharmacy), but may still seek their physician’s advice about the vaccine or consult their physician to complete the enhanced consent process.
+If you are claiming a visit on the same day as the vaccine injection, it is important to document the reason for the visit (e.g.“patient was vaccine hesitant” or“patient has history of allergies and needed to ensure risk for reaction was low”).
+Some patients will receive the vaccine elsewhere (e.g. provincial super site or pharmacy), but may still seek their physician’s advice about the vaccine.
 In these situations, a visit can be claimed.

 - Guide to Responding to Vaccine Hesitancy (Doctors Manitoba)